DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/requesthooks.md

 You can also use the [test.requestHooks](../test/requesthooks.md) method to attach request hooks to an individual test.

-> Request hooks attached to a fixture are invoked before hooks attached to its tests.
+> Request hooks attached to a fixture are invoked before the hooks attached to individual tests.

 The [t.attachRequestHooks](../testcontroller/attachrequesthooks.md) method allows you to attach request hooks throughout test execution.